 About About Centre for Knee Surgery Wiesbaden – Knee Specialists in the State of Hesse

 The knee surgery department at the ATOS MVZ Wiesbaden is managed by the practice co-owners and specialists Dr Dirk Eiwanger and Dr Alexander Mayer.

 Dr Eiwanger and Dr Mayer focus on arthroscopic operations on the knee joint to treat diseases mostly caused by wear and tear.
 It is important for the specialists to have an open exchange of information with the patient in a personal consultation and in a pleasant and relaxed atmosphere.

 Wiesbaden Knee Centre: Conservative Rather than Surgical

 The ATOS Clinic Wiesbaden is a hospital specializing in the surgical treatment of orthopaedic and rheumatological symptoms.
 For 30 years, there has also been an orthopaedic group practice with a department for knee surgery under the same roof.
 This is successfully managed by Dr Dirk Eiwanger and Dr Alexander Mayer.

 In the practice and clinic, the knee specialists are supported by a sports scientist plus several medical assistants.
 At the Centre for Knee Surgery Wiesbaden, conservative therapy of the knee joint has priority over surgical intervention.
 The restoration of the joint functionality should be achieved by conservative means.
 If the conservative therapy does not yield sufficient results, surgery is performed subsequently.

-At the Aukamm Clinic Wiesbaden, the concept of knee surgery is based on a personal atmosphere and the continuous support of the patient – from the diagnosis to follow-up treatment after the incision.
+At the ATOS MVZ Wiesbaden, the concept of knee surgery is based on a personal atmosphere and the continuous support of the patient – from the diagnosis to follow-up treatment after the incision.